 And I put up with two long weeks of increasingly unbearable symptoms (including being unable to walk more than five steps at a time) after being initially misdiagnosed in mid-heart attack with acid reflux.

-Blogging sometimes feels like a cross between therapy (writing about what I’m obsessing over at any given moment) and planning a classroom lecture (getting emerging research, current journal references and my own thoughts in order about very specific subjects).
+Blogging sometimes feels like a cross between therapy (writing about what I’m obsessing over at any given moment) and planning a classroom lecture (getting emerging research, current journal references and my own thoughts in order about very specific subjects – mostly women’s heart disease and the experience of becoming a patient).

 But if you’ve been here before, you already know that one of my favourite parts of noodling away on this blog is the interactive response from my readers.
 This is always a two-way street.
 Your comments make me laugh, they make me cry, they almost always make me want to respond.
 My favourite kind of reader comment: “I thought I was the only one who felt this way. . . “